-2. Come into the grading room and grade your exams (Barbara Mills will walk you through the process).
+2. Come into the grading room and grade your exams.
 Allow about 20 minutes for grading up to 300 exams.
+Make an appointment online.

 What to know before coming to the test grading room:

-· The test grading space and service is configured to promote the campus health and safety protocol
+· The test grading space and service is configured to promote the campus health and safety protocols.

 Where can I go to grade my multiple choice tests?
 How effective is my test in assessing students’ understanding of my course content?
 How can I improve my exam?
 You can find answers to these questions and more at CEE’s Testing Office.
 CEE offers test grading sessions and individualized consultations on test design, analysis and interpretation to improve student learning and help make your tests and exams as effective as possible.

 Using testing forms (Scantrons) can help you to quickly and efficiently assess students’ understanding of your course material.
 CEE supports intentional test design and analysis of results.
 We offer two test grading options.
 Choose the one that works best for you:

 Computer-assisted grading - Appointment required.
 This option allows you to process your multiple choice exams on a computer using test-scoring software that produces a detailed analysis of test questions as well as a spreadsheet for importing into Canvas.
 Evaluation Specialist Barbara Mills is available to help you with the grading process.
 Computer-assisted grading is by appointment.

 Stand-alone machine grading - No appointment required.
 The stand-alone test grading machine is available to instructors to mark incorrect answers on students’ testing forms.
 Please be aware that this method will not generate an Excel spreadsheet for import into Canvas.